25 Plaid Wedding Ideas That Are Cozy and Chic

 Why not combine cultures?
 At this Jewish ceremony, the couple wore a tartan tallit in honor of the bride's Welsh background.

 Plaid Bouquet Wrap

 Don't love the idea of a bow around your bouquet?
 Try a plaid wrap instead.
 Mary Jane Jones designed this arrangement.

 Can you tell that we approve of grooms in plaid?
 A patterned shirt made this now-husband's ensemble slightly rustic (and very autumnal).

 Stay warm with a plaid pashmina like this bride did at her cold-weather wedding.
 They'd also make a genius bridesmaid gift—we guarantee your girls will wear them after your big day.

-If you're searching for a more subtle way to try the look, think about incorporating it into your dessert!
-A cheesecake was dressed up with a plaid-inspired drizzle of white chocolate, caramel, and blueberry and raspberry sauces.
+If you're searching for a subtler way to try the look, think about incorporating it into your dessert.
+This cheesecake was dressed up with plaid-inspired toppings.
 Yum!

 Of course, if tartan is part of your heritage, embrace it on the big day.
 Bagpiper Dave Landis wore traditional attire at a recent wedding performance.